hawooni/chart-img-telegram-bot/README.md

 #### Deploy Option #2 (Serverless)

-You need to log in to Cloudflare and create a username if you haven't done so.
+If you haven't already, please log in to Cloudflare and create a name for your worker.

 ```
 $ npx wrangler login